sudograph/sudograph/README.md

 - [ ] No client-side variables (you must interpolate variables yourself client-side)
 - [ ] Scaling is limited to a single canister
 - [ ] Simple/inefficient filtering algorithm (simple linear searches)
+- [ ] No built-in authorization (authorization will have to be handled with custom canister methods that then create Sudograph GraphQL queries)

 # Possibly Outdated Information